Applying for Community Impact Grants

 What are United Way of Southeast Mississippi investment priorities?

-Access to healthcare- provide quality care to those lacking access to sufficient coverage
+Access to quality healthcare: Provide quality care to those lacking access to sufficient coverage

-Safe and independent living- helping aging clients and those with medical issues maintain safe, independent living or improve their quality of life
+Creating healthy lifestyles: Help aging clients and those with medical needs maintain safe, independent living or improve their quality of life

-Supplemental nutrition and feeding- make nutritious food available to support the health and well-being of the chronic hungry
+Nutrition and food services: Make nutritious food available to support the health and well-being of the chronic hungry

-Disaster preparedness/relief- coordinate with disaster relief organizations and local emergency planners to develop recovery plans and assist in provide unmet needs
+Disaster relief and emergancy planning: Coordinate with disaster relief organizations and local emergency planners to develop recovery plans and assist in the provision of resources to meet unmet needs

-Shelter for individuals and families experiencing domestic violence- provide safe housing and basic needs for victims of domestic violence
+Protection from domestic violence- Provide safe housing and basic needs for individuals and families experiencing and leaving situations of domestic violence

 *Priorities may be adjusted annually